 |Fines charged and settlement fees for other compliance related incidents (excluding environmental)||Consolidated※||Thousand yen||0||0||0||0|

 |Expenditures to industry organizations and political contributions||non-consolidated||Thousand yen||18,305||19,552||19,553||20,818|

 We have Consultation Hotline to prevent compliance violation or resolve the problem early on.
 When an employee discovers a compliance violation or potential compliance violation, he or she shall address the problem in normal operation in principle, through measures that include reporting the matter to their superior.
 However, if he or she thinks it is difficult to address the problem promptly and effectively, they can use the Consultation Hotline.

-The contact point for reporting shall be the Risk Management & Compliance Office, outside attorneys, or outside corporate auditors, and the means for reporting may be selected by e-mail, mail, or telephone.
-Upon receipt of a report, the contents are reported to the corporate auditors.
+The contact point for reporting shall be the Risk Management & Compliance Office, outside attorneys, or outside audit & supervisory board members, and the means for reporting may be selected from e-mail, mail, or telephone.
+Upon receipt of a report, the contents are reported to the audit & supervisory board members.
 The Board of Directors periodically receives reports from the Risk Management & Compliance Office on the status of the operation of the internal reporting system and supervises it.

 - As a corporate citizen

 - Comply with the laws/regulations of the industry

 - Terminate any relationships with antisocial forces